CharlieMc0/universal-token-launcher/design-docs/app-flow.md

-# Universal Token Launcher Application Flow
+# Universal Launcher Application Flow

-This document provides a comprehensive walkthrough of the user journey through the Universal Token Launcher application, with special attention to potential pain points and best practices based on our implementation experience.
+This document provides a comprehensive walkthrough of the user journey through the Universal Launcher application, with special attention to potential pain points and best practices based on our implementation experience.

 ---